Step Back in Time: Background and composition

 "Step Back in Time" was written, arranged, and produced by Mike Stock, Matt Aitken and Pete Waterman, collectively known as Stock, Aitken and Waterman.
-It was recorded in London, England, whilst Stock and Aitken provided instrumentation including keyboards, drums, trumpets and guitars; the song was mixed by Phil Harding and Ian Curnow.
+It was recorded in London, England, whilst Stock and Aitken provided instrumentation including keyboards, drums, trumpets and guitars.
+While expressing his pride in the song, Stock felt the lyrical concept wasn't taken to its full potential due to time constraints.

+The song was mixed very early on in the process by Phil Harding and Ian Curnow, after Pete Waterman decided to meet Kylie's demands for a newer and much more dance-inspired sound by upping the creative and co-production involvement of his mix teams.
+This caused some friction, with Matt Aitken and Mike Stock both voicing some dissatisfaction with elements of the end result, with Stock in particular unhappy with the bass sound.

 After Minogue's musical adaption to mainstream dance and disco music, particularly experimented with the predecessor single "Better the Devil You Know", "Step Back in Time" was composed as a disco song that intended to pay tribute to the 1970s culture and sound.
 According to Minogue's official website, the lyrical content "paid homage to the classic songs and dance moves of the disco era."
-However, Jon Kutner, who wrote the book 1000 UK Number One Hits, labelled the sound as a "jingly pop song".
+However, Jon Kutner, who wrote the book 1000 UK Number One Hits, labelled the sound as a "jingly pop song", a sentiment also echoed by AllMusic's Tim Sendra.
 According to the demo sheet music at Music Notes published by Universal Music Publishing Group, the song is set in E Minor and has a time signature of common time with a tempo of 126 beats per minute.
 During the opening sequence and first verse, it has a chord progression of Em-D-G/D-Cm7♭5-C-Bm7-Em-D-C/D-Cm7♭5-C-Bm7-Em-Em9, and Minogue's vocals span between the notes B4 and B5.
 In retrospect, Waterman commented that the production and completion of "Step Back in Time" took longer to create than expected.